The Important Information: Facts and Terminology

 Throughout this resource, we will look at some of these in greater depth to ensure that those elements under our control as educators are handled to the greatest extent feasible.

-The Role of Everyone Involved With CLA
+The Role of Everyone Involved with CLA

 We must have extremely high expectations of all education experts who will come into contact with our CLA: